akinnamore/MonthlySpotifyWrapped/README.txt

 1: Generate your Spotify developer's client ID and client secret
-    Log in to Spotify Dev dashboard with your Spotify account: https://developer.spotify.com/dashboard/ Create a new App to generate your client ID and client secret
+    Log in to Spotify Dev dashboard with your Spotify account: https://developer.spotify.com/dashboard/ Create a new App to generate your client ID and client secret Edit the App settings and add https://oauth.pstmn.io/v1/browser-callback as the redirect URI

 2. In Postman, make a new Spotify collection on the Authorization tab of the collection, choose "OAuth 2.0" for the type